Does volunteering improve employability?

 In short, remote volunteering helps to improve your employability by providing you with skills and knowledge that can be transferred to future careers.

-If you’re looking for a graduate job and have some great volunteering experience, check out the Give A Grad A Go jobs board for the best graduate roles in the UK!
+If you’re looking for a graduate job and have some great volunteering experience, check out the Give a Grad a Go jobs board for the best UK jobs for graduates!